-3.3.10 Category 10: Processing and packaging of intermediary sold products
+Category 10: Processing and packaging of intermediary sold products

-Emissions associated with the processing and packaging of products sold as intermediary products from each asset type in Category 10 are calculated.
-Intermediary products are those that require further processing before use or consumption by a customer such as logs processed into lumber or canola crop processed into vegetable oil.
+This category covers the emissions associated with the processing and packaging of products sold as intermediary products from each asset.
+Intermediary products are those that require further processing before use or consumption by a customer such as chips to be processed into paper, logs to be milled into lumber and engineered wood or canola to be processed into vegetable oil.